aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-regions/image-regions-word-find/_index.md

 Aspose.OCR allows you to automatically find the coordinates of image rectangles containing individual words in text.
 This can be useful for highlighting detected words when previewing an image.

 To get bounding boxes of all words of the image, use [`GetRectangles`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/getrectangles/) method of [`Aspose.OCR.AsposeOcr`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/) class.
-Specify `Aspose.OCR.AreasType.WORDS` as the **areaType** parameter of the method.
+Specify `Aspose.OCR.AreasType.WORDS` as the **areaType** parameter of the method. `detectAreas` parameter of the method is ignored.

 {{% alert color="primary" %}}
 This method works for images in the following formats: GIF, PNG, JPEG, BMP, TIFF.